 Protect butterflies: Choose the butterfly of the year!

-Austria calls for a big butterfly voting!
-In an exciting campaign that puts biodiversity in the foreground, all nature lovers can choose their favorite butterfly from ten most -fed tag folds by March 10, 2025.
-This initiative pursues the goal of underline the immense importance of the butterflies for our ecosystem, as Christa Lackner and Matthias Wobornik emphasize from "Nature in the Garden".
-According to them, both the caterpillars and the adult moths are essential components of the food cycle for birds and other animals, in addition they play a key role than flower pollinators for many plants.
+Austria is calling for the big butterfly vote!
+In an exciting campaign that puts biodiversity in the foreground, all nature lovers can choose their favorite butterfly from the ten most liked butterflies until March 10, 2025.
+This initiative aims to underline the immense importance of butterflies for our ecosystem, as Christa Lackner and Matthias Wobornik from “Nature in the Garden” emphasize.
+According to them, both the caterpillars and the adult butterflies are essential parts of the food cycle for birds and other animals, and they also play a key role as flower pollinators for many plants.

-The action is not only informative, but is also supported by the butterfly app, which has documented almost a million observations from butterflies since its introduction in 2016.
-This citizen participation promotes research and the protection of species and emphasizes the importance of active participation in the recording of domestic moths.
-Ronald Würflinger, Secretary General of Blooming Austria, praises the app as an outstanding European showcase project.
-Users can simply report butterfly observations and upload images to a gallery within seconds that are valuable for community and research.
-Since the start, around 27,000 users have registered 130,000 moths and set up a huge picture gallery with over one million "likes", as the success of the app showed, reported blooming Austria.
+Not only is the campaign informative, but it is also supported by the butterfly app, which has documented almost one million butterfly observations since its launch in 2016.
+This citizen participation promotes research and species protection and highlights the importance of active participation in recording native butterflies.
+Ronald Würflinger, Secretary General of Blühendes Österreich, praises the app as an outstanding European showcase project.
+Users can easily report butterfly sightings and within seconds upload images to a gallery that are valuable to the community and research.
+Since its launch, around 27,000 users have reported 130,000 butterflies and built a huge image gallery with over a million “likes”, as the success of the app shows, Blühendes Österreich reported.

-In order to increase motivation to participate in the voting, attractive prices are raffled under all coordinating, including 25 garden specialist books and five shopping vouchers.
-This is part of the cooperation between blooming Austria and "nature in the garden", which are committed to a species -rich and diverse nature.
-The initiators call all citizens: inside to give their voice for the butterfly of the year and thus actively contribute to the protection of biodiversity.
-The voting contributes to the creation of greater consciousness for the importance of these fascinating living things, which, however, often act in the background.
+In order to increase motivation to take part in the voting, attractive prizes will be raffled off among all voters, including 25 gardening books and five shopping vouchers.
+This is part of the cooperation between Blooming Austria and “Nature in the Garden”, which are committed to a species-rich and diverse nature.
+The initiators call on all citizens to cast their vote for the butterfly of the year and thus actively contribute to the protection of biodiversity.
+Voting helps create greater awareness of the importance of these fascinating creatures, which often operate in the background.